AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Spellcaster.*** Makoto is a 6th Level Ranger, and has 6 spells prepared.
 Her Spell Save DC is 15.

 ***Man's Best Friend.*** Makoto fights alongside her blade-wielding companion Kentaro.
-Kentaro has a separate statblock, which improves alongside Makoto.
+(Kentaro has a separate stat block, which improves alongside Makoto.)

 ### Actions